 $5,799.00 - A drop dead gorgeous TMB - original lacquer at 98%, $1,000 Bam flight case, Newer pads, 1-2 Mouthpieces included.
 You don't see vintage horns like this that often.

-$3,799.00 - JUST IN - A very early era, professional Yanagisawa/Yani baritone known as the "6 Series".
+$3,799.00 - A very early era, professional Yanagisawa/Yani baritone known as the "6 Series".
 This is one of the earliest years that received the full "[Yani logo]" on the the bell - built by Yani, claimed by Yani.
 Of course is also says "Japan" under the serial number and has the logo on the neck neck brace and the clothes guard.

 $324.00 - a great large chamber mouthpiece made of hard rubber mouthpiece from the golden era.
 The original tip was refaced by Bob.
 Notice the lower walls cutout for comfort - cool!